Bombus morio: Sting

 The sting of the Bombus morio is known to be potent and hazardous.
 When humans are stung by the Bombus morio, serious injury and even death can occur when not properly taken care of.
 When stung, victims experience immediate intense pain, and a reddish-orange spot appears, indicating bleeding traumatic lesions at the site of the bite.
 Within two hours of the bite, the stings can cause nausea, chill, and vomits, which can be paired with heavy sweating, dizziness, and headache.
 The feces excreted by victims will be dark-brown.

 Parasites

 Some parasites are known to reside in Bombus morio.
 One of these parasites is the tachinid fly larvae that can be found inside the abdomen of foraging females.
 The parasite does not affect the flight behavior of the host bee, nor does it affect the midgut or the ventral nerve cord.
-However, the parasite can completely damages the ovaries.
+However, the parasite can completely damage the ovaries.

-Another parasite associated to Bombus morio is Physocephala, a conopid (Diptera: Conopidae) fly.
+Another parasite associated to Bombus morio is Physocephala, a conopid fly.
 The bees that host these parasites die within ten days after the oviposition by the fly.
 Like the tachinid fly larvae, the conopid fly larvae also lodges itself in the abdominal cavity of the bee.